Benefits of Memory Matching Card Games

 Games are excellent options, especially games with a purpose.

-While we see it as a game it's not it's an activity that engages certain mental faculties that are known to have a plethora of benefits and again why not kill 2 birds with 1 stone by evoking the name, memories and actions of ancestors that are more than worthy of such a honor.
+While we see it as a game it's not, it's an experience that engages certain mental faculties that are known to have a plethora of benefits and again why not kill 2 birds with 1 stone by evoking the name, memories and actions of ancestors that are more than worthy of such an honor.

 The simplest games can be the most beneficial for seniors with dementia.
 “Black Power for kids,” inexpensive source of fun for senior caregivers on a budget.